 The Weak US Dollar

 The term weak is probably something you wouldn’t want to be associated with.
 However, in the foreign exchange market, it may not have to be the case since the weak US dollar is said to be a sword: a double-edged sword.
-While it can make currencies’ price way out of your league, it can also cause domestic currencies to be much more affordable in international markets.
+As Marcus Roberts‘s reports, while it can make currencies’ price way out of your league, it can also cause domestic currencies to be much more affordable in international markets.
 In other words, the dollar’s weakness isn’t always a bad thing.
 So, why worry too much?

 Here are the 6 facts: